SycuroLab/metaphlan/README.md

 sbatch < metaphlan_sbatch.sh
 ```

-The above command submits jobs to ARC, one for each sample and step of the metqc pipeline.
+The above command submits jobs to ARC, one for each sample and step of the metaphlan snakemake pipeline.

 Note: the file `cluster.json` contains the parameters for the SLURM job submission system that ARC uses.
 In most cases, this file should not be modified.
 Use the `cluster.json` file in the `cluster_files/slurm_files/` folder.